 Act 922 of 2017 requires a person to complete a human trafficking and prevention course to be issued a Class A commercial driver's License; or become a Certified Trucker Against Trafficking by completing the online certification course offered by Truckers Against Trafficking and provides evidence of completion to the Department of Finance and Administration with his or her application for a commercial driver's license.
-A person who currently holds a Class A commercial driver's license is required to comply with this law when applying to renew his or her license.
+A person who currently holds a Class A commercial driver's license.
+A person who applying to renew his or her license.
 Act 922 is effective ninety (90) days after May 1, 2017.